eweitnauer/impulse.js/README.md

-# physcis.js
+# impulse.js

-A 2D physics engine written in javascript based on the work of Jan Bender.
+An impulse based 2D physics engine written in javascript.
+The algorithms are based on the work of Jan Bender [www.impulse-based.de].

-Written by Erik Weitnauer, 2012.
+Erik Weitnauer, 2012.